Wes Unseld Jr.: Denver Nuggets (2015–2021)

-Return to the Wizards (2021–present)
+Return to the Wizards (2021–2024)

 Unseld Jr. signed a four-year contract to become the head coach of the Washington Wizards on July 17, 2021.
+On January 25, 2024, Unseld Jr. was relieved of his coaching duties and moved to a front office position.

+Chicago Bulls (2024–present)

+On July 13, 2024, Unseld was hired as an assistant coach by the Chicago Bulls.

 Personal life

 Unseld is married with two children.
-The family resides in Potomac, Maryland.
+The family resides in Hinsdale, Illinois.